WHAT IS SEX TRAFFICKING ?

 - Few worry about this problem, because these activities are mostly secretive and illegal.

-They are mostly defenceless young girls, who are looking for love and are suffering continually from a lack of self-confidence.
+They are mostly defenceless young girls, who are looking for love and are continually suffering from a lack of self-confidence.

 it is because at least he thinks you are worth it.